Jason2Brownlee/AlgorithmAfternoon/content/books/simulated_annealing/chapter04.md

    - Update the current solution if the neighboring solution is accepted.
    - Decrease the temperature according to the cooling schedule.

-4. Store the best solution found during the search process and its corresponding cost.

-Test your implementation by running the simulated annealing algorithm on the given test problem and verifying that it converges to the global minimum.

-### Exercise 2: Step-by-Step Implementation

-Create a loop that iterates over the simulated annealing algorithm, updating the temperature and generating/accepting points according to the acceptance criteria.
-Follow these steps:

-1. Initialize an empty list to store the accepted solutions at each iteration.

-2. Implement a loop that runs for a specified number of iterations or until a termination criterion is met.

-3. Inside the loop, perform the following steps:
-   - Generate a neighboring solution using the `generate_neighbor` function.
-   - Evaluate the cost of the neighboring solution using the objective function.
-   - Calculate the acceptance probability using the `acceptance_probability` function.
-   - Generate a random number between 0 and 1 using `numpy.random.random`.
-   - If the random number is less than the acceptance probability, accept the neighboring solution and append it to the list of accepted solutions.
-   - Update the current solution to the accepted solution.
-   - Decrease the temperature according to the cooling schedule.

 4. After each iteration, store the current best solution and its corresponding cost.

 5. Return the list of accepted solutions, the best solution found, and its cost.

-Experiment with different cooling schedules, such as exponential, logarithmic, or custom schedules, and observe how they impact the algorithm's performance and convergence.
+Test your implementation by running the simulated annealing algorithm on the given test problem and verifying that it converges to the global minimum.

-### Exercise 3: Debugging, Testing, and Visualization
+### Exercise 2: Debugging, Testing, and Visualization

 Enhance your implementation by adding visualization capabilities to monitor the algorithm's progress and debug any issues.
 Follow these steps: